ddman1101/AutoDJ-Web/README.md

 # AutoDJ-Web

+The web is made a platform for the auto-dj.
+And it still has some problem in it.
+But it still has some function :

+1. Annotate the music online
+2. Upload the music to local machine.

 ## Installing dependencies

 The automatic-DJ web has been developed for python 3.7.7 and tested on Ubuntu 18.04 LTS.
 It depends on the following python packages: